ASkyeye/MIDNIGHTTRAIN/README.md

 ## Author
 Upayan ([@slaeryan](https://twitter.com/slaeryan)) [[slaeryan.github.io](https://slaeryan.github.io)]

+## Caveats
+- Need an elevated context to install persistence.
+- Maximum permissible size of payload usable with this framework is ~`36 kB`.
+Need to craft a custom stager within the size limit to use Stageless payloads.

 ## License
 All the code included in this project is licensed under the terms of the GNU GPLv2 license.